pranjal885/Fake-Profile-Detector---ML-web-app/README.md

-# Fake Profile Detection System
+# 🕵️‍♀️Fake Profile Detection System

 An AI-based system that detects fake online profiles using Machine Learning.